 The Irish Setter is very friendly, intelligent, and excellent with children and other pets.
 They are known as the Red Headed Clowns, if you do not have a sense of humor then the Irish setter is not for you.
 As puppies, they have a reputation for getting into everything, but rest assured they will bring you a life time of joy and laughter.
 They are known to the world of painters as the favorite breed to paint due to their outstanding beauty.
 There is nothing more beautiful then an Irish setter running or posing in a field of emerald green grass.
 They are just stunning!!

-At Motley Acres Farm, we breed the Irish Setter from many different champion bloodlines from AKC, Canada, Ireland, UK, Romania and we just brought in a very nice female Setter from Athens, Greece.
-We have some nice dogs that we imported from Romania. and Connie is from Canada.
+At Motley Acres Farm, we breed the Irish Setter from many different champion bloodlines from AKC, Canada, Ireland, UK, Romania, Russia, Poland.
+We have some nice dogs that we imported from different parts of the world.
+We do not line breed.
 Our puppies are very well bred for their health, conformation, and wonderful temperament.

 Motley Acres Farm